Highlights of the Program

 • Trends in fuel cell truck orders, key drivers behind adoption growth, and expected timelines compared with battery electric trucks

-• Role of integrated hydrogen infrastructure and system optimisation in accelerating large scale fuel cell mobility deployment across Europe
+• The role of integrated hydrogen infrastructure and system optimisation in accelerating large-scale fuel cell mobility deployment across Europe

 | Ulster University